Failure to Thrive

 Bullied?

 Observe your baby flock.
-Is your runt of the flock being bullied from the food or water?
-If so seperate your little runt, but DO NOT ISOLATE!
-Baby birds need socialisation.
+Is the runt being bullied at the food or water?
+If so, separate your little runt—but do not isolate it!
+Baby birds need socialization.

-Even if your little runt is not being bullied, it can still have a timid personality, that makes it not being so agressive with the food.
-A solution to this can be to have two feed and water stations.
+Even if your little runt is not being bullied, it may still have a timid personality that makes it less aggressive when competing for food.
+One solution is to provide two feeding and water stations so that all birds have access.Parasites

-Coccidiosis are a common aliment among baby chickens.
-This parasite will take away the nutriens from your baby bird, but it can also damage the intestinal track.
-Which can lead to permanent malnutrion.
+Coccidiosis is a common ailment among baby chickens.
+This parasite not only steals nutrients from your baby bird but can also damage the intestinal tract, which may lead to permanent malnutrition.

 Size Issues

-• Either their body will not be adapted to start the egglaying process
+Her body may not be fully adapted to the egg-laying process.

-My chicken mentor, that has a failure to thrive case.
-She reports that her little runt sneeze alot and apperently this is due to under devolped nostrils.
+My chicken mentor, who has a failure-to-thrive case, reports that her little runt sneezes frequently.
+Apparently, this is due to underdeveloped nostrils.

 Treatment

-Even if you can not find out the reason for your baby birds "failure to thrive" its important to have a treatment plan.
+Even if you cannot determine the reason for your baby bird's "failure to thrive," it is important to have a treatment plan.

-Give your little runt of the litter extra multivitamins, this will help boost to the growth.
-Always better to give it like a medication, straight into the beak (make sure that you know how!)
+Give your little runt extra multivitamins to help boost growth.
+It's often best to administer them like a medication, directly into the beak—but make sure you know the proper technique!

-Supplementing with probiotics are also a good treatment plan, since the failure to thrive will most likley stem from a gut issue.
+Supplementing with probiotics is also a good part of a treatment plan, since failure to thrive most often stems from gut issues.